kaushal087/hora_challange/README.txt

         Logout

-        Show seperate portal according to the role (i.e., consumer, worker) Only relevent service are accessible for respective role
+        Show separate portal according to the role (i.e., consumer, worker) Only relevant service are accessible for respective role

     Consumer Portal: